Appetizers & SnacksLunch & Dinner

 Common Mistakes to Avoid

-Even simple recipes like these chicken pesto roll-ups have a few simple mistakes to avoid that make this recipe successful every time you make it.
+Even simple recipes like these chicken pesto roll-ups have a few common mistakes.
+Avoiding them will make this recipe successful every time you make it.

 Too Thick Chicken